ori-drs/pronto-distro/README.rst

 `Running pronto <https://www.youtube.com/watch?v=OWrzUIH3kUA>`_

-Some test logs and maps can be downloaded from:
+Some test logs and maps can be downloaded from.
+Place octomap.bt_blurred in the build/data/ directory.

 ::